Carreau/warn/readme.md

 ## Availability on Python 2

-I don't know if if works on Python 2; I don't really have the time to investigate; I don't particularly care a lot; but feel free
+I don't know if if works on Python 2; I don't really have the time to investigate; I don't particularly care a lot; but feel free to send a PR that ads support if necessary.

 ## limitations

 This does not work on packages that either :

-- got and keep a reference on `warnings.warn` before `patch()` have been called; that is to say things of the form: `from warnings iport warn`
+- Got and keep a reference on `warnings.warn` before `patch()` have been called; that is to say things of the form: `from warnings iport warn`

-- cannot work on C-extensions (aka won't filter on `numpy`) ; Both of the above are technically possible with Assembly Patching which I'm not confortabl with.
+- Cannot work on C-extensions (aka won't filter on `numpy`) ; Both of the above are technically possible with Assembly Patching which I'm not confortable with.

 ## The Ugly